Monday 9:00 am - 5:00 pm Tuesday 9:00 am - 8:00 pm Wednesday 9:00 am - 8:00 pm Thursday 10:00 am - 5:00 pm Friday 9:00 am - 5:00 pm

 - What are the most important issues affecting your organization?

-- What are the hiring procedures at your organization when vacancies occur?
+- What are the hiring procedures at your organization when positions are available?

 - What are the salary ranges and benefits for a given position?

-- What magazines, newspapers, or journals do you read to keep up with your field?
+- What magazines, newspapers, journals or industry-related websites do you read to keep up with your field?

 - What associations or professional membership organizations do you find useful?

 Let one interview lead to another.
 Request referrals to other individuals you might contact.
 A referral in this manner is the best way to network.
-Your phone call or e-mail to the next person will be more warmly received when someone that person knows refers you.
+Your phone call,ore-mail or LinkedIn request to the next person will be more warmly received when someone that person knows refers you.

-Write a thank-you note within two days of meeting or talking to a contact (the sooner, the more memorable).
+Write a thank-you note within two days of meeting or speaking with a contact (the sooner, the more memorable).
 Then, maintain contact with the professionals you meet by calling or e-mailing periodically.
 Report your progress and ask their advice because the professional relationship you’ve established could become an important part within your network.